weitenghuang/eve/README.md

 ## Prerequisites

-- Follow the getting started section above for starting rohr
+- Follow the getting started section above for starting eve
 - In a separate terminal:
   - Make sure you clear your AWS environment variables if they're set
   - Using environment variables or `aws configure`, set AWS access key and secret to your credentials